GucciGerm/se_project_spots/README.md

 # Project Name: Spots

-This project is made so all the elements are displayed correctly on popular screen sizes.
+## Project features // Technology used

+Spots is an interactive social media web application where you can add photos, remove photos, like other users pictures, and make a customized profile.
 The site was created using HTML and CSS.

-## Project features

 - Hover capability
 - Flexbox
 - Semantic HTMLS
+- CSS

 ## Deployment